Skip to content

 According to Gallup, U.S. employee engagement is in freefall.
 It started with a slight slip to 34% in the second half of 2021 after a decade of engagement-related organizational performance gains.
 By the first quarter of 2024, U.S. engagement rates were at 30%.

 Employee experience is the foundation for building employee engagement.
-Organizations that invest in creating a positive employee experience will likely see a ripple effect in the form of higher engagement levels, which can translate into better performance, lower turnover, and a stronger bottom line.
+Organizations that invest in creating a positive experience will likely see a ripple effect in the form of higher engagement levels, which can translate into better performance, lower turnover, and a stronger bottom line.
 Focusing on employee experience is not just about creating a pleasant work environment; it’s a strategic approach to fostering an engaged workforce that aligns with the company’s vision and contributes to its success.

 Why is employee experience important?